Sell Pictures Online: The Ultimate Step-by-Step Guide

 Total = $9

-- Promote through social media: Promote your work through Instagram, Facebook…etc. Use relevant hashtags.
+Promote through social media: Promote your work through Instagram, Facebook, Pinterest, etc. Use relevant hashtags.
 If you have the budget, run ads.
 Even a $1/per day Facebook ad is better than nothing.
-You never know, maybe this little sponsored “push” to a particular image would trigger a viral response and gets you massive exposure.
+You never know, maybe this little sponsored “push” to a particular image can trigger a viral response and get you massive exposure.

 Explore Other Venues